 Choose a good variety that matches where you have the space to grow.
 Then enjoy really fresh salad leaves while also saving money, plastic and transportation emissions.

 If you can’t grow leaves then you may want to make a few swaps in order to get vitamins.
-Frozen peas or fresh broccoli are almost guaranteed to have way more nutrition per gram than prebagged salads.
+Frozen peas, frozen spinach or fresh broccoli are almost guaranteed to have way more nutrition per gram than prebagged salads.
 Eating 20g of green vegetables is far easier for those that struggle with vegetables.

 Photo: broccoli with a tip to make it last longer